myegorov/disjoint-sets/docs/source/06_introduction.md

 # Introduction

-## Background

-This is the introduction.
+The implementation of all algorithms except Hirschberg's quadratic-time linear-space algorithm is based on [@Cormen2009].

 <!--
 To include a reference, add the citation key shown in the references.bib file.
 -->

-The implementation of all algorithms except Hirschberg's quadratic-time linear-space algorithm is based on [@Cormen2009].

 <!--